PGR students and doctoral supervisors may use this guide to find further information on the following topics:

 These are a few questions you should consider if you are thinking of publishing part or all of your thesis.

-Many publishers are members of CoPE, including Sage, Cambridge University Press, Oxford University Press, Wiley, Taylor & Francis, Elsevier and Royal Society Publishing.
-CoPE's policies on Intellectual Property for members to adhere to states that:
+Many publishers are members of COPE, including Sage, Cambridge University Press, Oxford University Press, Wiley, Taylor & Francis, Elsevier and Royal Society Publishing.
+COPE's policies on Intellectual Property for members to adhere to states that:

 PALGRAVE MACMILLAN